bignosethethird/af-ZA_joomla_lang/README.md

 Branch '3.9.5' set up to track remote branch '3.9.5' from 'origin'.
 ```

-The `-u` parameter is important, and means that any future commits from this local branch will go to the corresponding remote branch, without having to specify this in the push operation.
+The `-u` parameter is important, and means that any future commits from this local branch will go to the corresponding remote branch, without having to specify this in future push operations.

 You can check if the remote repo has this branch by listing the remote branches.
 Use the `-r` parameter to indicate that you are listing branches on the __remote__ repo: